 BMI is based on your height and weight, and your height isn’t going to change.

 So, in effect, tracking your BMI is no different than tracking your body weight.

-Body composition refers to how your body breaks down in terms of fat, muscle, water, bone, etc. This is a much more accurate and helpful metric for gauging your health.
+Body composition refers to how your body breaks down in terms of fat, muscle, water, bone, etc, and is a much more helpful metric for tracking your progress.

 There are a few different methods and models for calculating body composition, but we’ll stick with a simple one for the purposes of this article—one that separates your body into two categories: